Byron/google-apis-rs/gen/youtube3/README.md

 ```

 The `resource()` and `activity(...)` calls create [builders][builder-pattern].
 The second one dealing with `Activities`
-supports various methods to configure the impending operation.
+supports various methods to configure the impending operation (not shown here).
 It is made such that all required arguments have to be
 specified right away (i.e. `(...)`), whereas all optional ones can be [build up][builder-pattern] as desired.
 The `do()` method performs the actual communication with the server and returns the respective result.